 THR surgery involves the insertion of an implant into a cavity created in the patient's femur.
 The Company believes that precise fit and correct alignment of the implant within the femoral cavity are key factors in the long-term success of THR surgery.
 In conventional THR surgery, a bone cavity is cut in the shape of the implant manually with metal tools, and the surgical plan, including the selection of the size and shape of the implant, is generally formulated based upon patient data obtained from two-dimensional x-ray images of the patient's femur.
 Based upon clinical experience to date in Europe with the ROBODOC System, patients generally have become weight-bearing in a shorter period than generally experienced by patients who have had this surgery performed manually.
 In addition, clinical data obtained from trials in Europe and the United States indicates that intraoperative fractures have been dramatically reduced in the THR surgeries performed with the ROBODOC System (no intraoperative fractures have resulted from THR surgeries performed with the ROBODOC System to date).
-The Company also believes fewer hip revision surgeries (implant replacements) may be necessary for patients who have had primary THR surgery performed with the ROBODOC System, as compared to patients who have this surgery performed manually.
+The Company also believes fewer hip revision surgeries (implant replacements) may be necessary for patients who have had primary THR surgery performed with the ROBODOC System, as compared to patients who have this surgery performed with the ROBODOC System, as compared to patients who have this

 In the past, a majority of THR implants have been held in place with acrylic cement, which fills the spaces between the implant and the bone, thereby anchoring the implant to the femoral cavity ("cemented implants").
 During the 1980s, implants that did not require cement ("cementless implants") were developed with materials designed to stimulate bone ingrowth.
 The selection of a cemented or cementless implant generally is based upon a patient's bone condition and structure, age and activity level.
-Typically, cemented implants require replacement within five to 20 years of the first operation.
+Typically, cemented implants are used for older, less active patients.
+Furthermore, most implants require replacement within five to 20 years of the first operation.
 The software package developed by the Company in collaboration with IBM and Johns Hopkins University eliminates the distortion of the x-ray images of the patient's femur used in planning hip revision surgery caused by the metal in the existing implant.

-Consequently, the surgeon would have a clearer view of the remaining bone in planning hip revision surgery and thereby be better able to remove fragmented cement without removing any of the remaining thin thigh bone.
+have a clearer view of the remaining bone in planning hip revision surgery and thereby be better able to remove fragmented cement without removing any of the remaining thin thigh bone.